VOREStation/VOREStation/config/docker/README.md

 PASSWORD somekindofpassword

 # The following information is for feedback tracking via the blackbox server
-FEEDBACK_DATABASE test
+FEEDBACK_DATABASE tgstation
-FEEDBACK_LOGIN mylogin
+FEEDBACK_LOGIN sillyusernane
-FEEDBACK_PASSWORD mypassword
+FEEDBACK_PASSWORD somekindofpassword

 # Track population and death statistics
 # Comment this out to disable